kevkaleido/kevs_blog1/src/content/blog/Immortal fish drama.md

 So take your melancholic musings and your romantic ideals and shove 'em.
 Because when the chips are down, it's not about who waxed philosophical or who cheated death—it's about who fought.
 Who raged.
 Who refused to back down.

-*He throws his arms wide, roaring to the heavens.*

 Be the damn honey badger of your own life!
 Fear nothing, take no crap, and never, EVER go quietly!

 *He storms off the stage, leaving behind silence filled with raw, untamed energy.*

 ---

-*Scene: The stage is now bathed in a dull, greyish light.
+*The stage is now bathed in a dull, greyish light.
 A single stool sits in the middle.
 Meh slowly shuffles onto the stage, his expression blank and shoulders slumped.
 He drags himself to the stool, sits down, and stares blankly ahead for a few seconds before speaking in a monotone voice.*

 **Meh:**